 If the contractor uses a local operator, they are responsible for reviewing operating license/permits and any conditions of operation which may have been imposed to ensure the operation is legal and that the contractor's work complies with any transport or purchase requirements.
-If the VAIP Contractor is to operate the quarry (or part of) themselves they are responsible for ensuring the land ownership and lease arrangements are not under dispute, securing the necessary operating permits, completing environmental assessments and following the specific measures outlined in this PESMP (including the VAIP RPF and Appendix E).
+If the VAIP Contractor is to operate the quarry (or part of) themselves they are responsible for ensuring the land ownership and lease arrangements are not under dispute, securing the necessary operating permits, completing environmental assessments and following the specific measures outlined in this PESMP, (including its RPF and Appendix G).
 An EIA and quarry management plan (incorporating the attached measures) may be required to support any permit application.
 As a minimum the contractor should adopt the IFC Environmental, Health and Safety Guidelines for Construction Materials Extraction.
 Key mitigation measures from this document are outlined below.
 Permitting requirements will need Contractors to include provision for quarry specific plans including environmental management, health and safety and rehabilitation.

 Dust is a major issue at quarry sites and can travel some distance and affect a large number of people if not properly managed.
+The Switi settlement to the south of VLI is the closest (over 1 km) to Erangorango Quarry and is also located on the likely site access road for other aggregate sources.
 Dust should be managed using the same measures as identified in Appendix B along with use of linear layout for materials handling to reduce the need for loading and unloading and vehicle movements around the site.
 The CESMP should include a provision for quarry dust and noise control; all equipment including crushers, aggregate processors, generators etc. should / if possible, be located in the quarry pit to minimize noise and dust emissions.
-Use closed/covered trucks for transportation of construction materials.
 When locating operations consideration should be given to prevailing wind conditions.